José Saramago: Death and funeral

 Saramago suffered from leukemia.
 He died on 18 June 2010, aged 87, having spent the last few years of his life in Lanzarote, Spain.
 His family said that he had breakfast and chatted with his wife and translator Pilar del Río on Friday morning, after which he started feeling unwell and died.
 The Guardian described him as "the finest Portuguese writer of his generation", while Fernanda Eberstadt of The New York Times said he was "known almost as much for his unfaltering Communism as for his fiction".

-Saramago's English language translator, Margaret Jull Costa, paid tribute to him, describing his "wonderful imagination" and calling him "the greatest contemporary Portuguese writer".
-Saramago had continued his writing until his death.
+Saramago's English language translator, Margaret Jull Costa, paid tribute to his "wonderful imagination," calling him "the greatest contemporary Portuguese writer".
+Saramago continued his writing until his death.
 His most recent publication, Claraboia, was published posthumously in 2011.
 Saramago had suffered from pneumonia a year before his death.
-Having been thought to have made a full recovery, he had been scheduled to attend the Edinburgh International Book Festival in August 2010.
+Assuming a full recovery, he was set to appear at the Edinburgh International Book Festival in August 2010.

 Portugal declared two days of mourning.
 There were tributes from senior international politicians: Luiz Inácio Lula da Silva (Brazil), Bernard Kouchner (France) and José Luis Rodríguez Zapatero (Spain), while Cuba's Raúl and Fidel Castro sent flowers.

 Saramago's funeral was held in Lisbon on 20 June 2010, in the presence of more than 20,000 people, many of whom had travelled hundreds of kilometres, but also notably in the absence of right-wing President of Portugal Aníbal Cavaco Silva, who was holidaying in the Azores as the ceremony took place.
 Cavaco Silva, the Prime Minister who removed Saramago's work from the shortlist of the Aristeion Prize, said he did not attend Saramago's funeral because he "had never had the privilege to know him".
+In an official press release, Cavaco Silva claimed having paid homage to the literary work of Saramago.
 Mourners, who questioned Cavaco Silva's absence in the presence of reporters, held copies of the red carnation, symbolic of Portugal's democratic revolution.
-Saramago's cremation took place in Lisbon, and his ashes were buried on the anniversary of his death, 18 June 2011, underneath a hundred year old olive tree on the square in front of the José Saramago Foundation (Casa dos Bicos).
+Saramago's cremation took place in Lisbon, and his ashes were buried on the anniversary of his death, 18 June 2011, underneath a hundred-year-old olive tree on the square in front of the José Saramago Foundation (Casa dos Bicos).

 Lost novel

-The José Saramago Foundation announced in October 2011 the publication of a so-called "lost novel" published as Skylight (Claraboia in Portuguese).
+The José Saramago Foundation announced in October 2011 the publication of a "lost novel" published as Skylight (Claraboia in Portuguese).
 It was written in the 1950s and remained in the archive of a publisher to whom the manuscript had been sent.
 Saramago remained silent about the work up to his death.
 The book has been translated into several languages.